Disadvantaged Business Enterprises

 The obligation of the bidder/offer is to make good faith efforts.
 The bidder/offeror can demonstrate that it has done so either by meeting the contract goal or documenting good faith efforts.

-The following personnel are responsible for determining whether a bidder/offeror who has met the contract goal has documented sufficient good faith efforts to be regarded as responsive: GRTC General Manager, Purchasing Supervisor and Purchasing Agent.
+The following personnel are responsible for determining whether a bidder/offeror who has met the contract goal has documented sufficient good faith efforts to be regarded as responsive: Director of Procurement Services and/or Purchasing Agent.

 GRTC will ensure that all information is complete, accurate and adequately documents the bidder/offeror’s good faith efforts before GRTC commit to the performance of the contract by the bidder/offeror.